 GSI Outdoors Inc. Glacier Heavy Duty Stainless Steel Bottle Cup/Pot 4.8 oz.
 (I paid under $14 delivered)

-Next on my list was a reasonable priced stove that was small and light weight.
-I took a chance on a very inexpensive Chinese stove that looked very similar to many of the higher quality units used by many professionals.
+Next on my list was a reasonably priced stove that was small and lightweight.
+I took a chance on a very inexpensive Chinese stove that looked very similar to many of the higher-quality units used by many professionals.

-It is called a ultra light camping stove and actually has a built in piezo igniter which has come in real handy when its dark and the lighter is in the back pack.
+It is called an ultra-light camping stove and actually has a built-in piezo igniter which has come in real handy when it's dark and the lighter is in the backpack.
 It consistently lights the stove under almost any condition and allows you to not waste any fuel.
 It uses a standard butane/propane mix canister that I get at the local Wal-Mart for just a few dollars.

-The flame is well dispersed, quiet and good quality.
-On a fairly low setting it will boil water in around 5 minutes.
+The flame is well dispersed, quiet, and of good quality.
+On a fairly low setting, it will boil water in around 5 minutes.
 This allows the canister to last a lot longer.
-I imagine that if your in a hurry it could be opened up and you would have hot water a lot quicker.
+I imagine that if you are in a hurry it could be opened up and you would have hot water a lot quicker.
 I have only tested it wide open once and it was like a blast furnace!

-The size of the fold out supports are perfect for the GSI cup, just make sure your on level and stable ground since there are no clamps.
+The size of the fold-out supports is perfect for the GSI cup, just make sure you are on level and stable ground since there are no clamps.
 I have used some large paper clips folded into makeshift clamps and they work just fine.